 At Y Combinator's Winter 2025 batch, 25% of accepted startups reported that 95% or more of their code was AI-generated.
 A quarter of the world's most competitive startup accelerator is running on codebases that are, functionally, written by machines guided by humans.

-And here's the number that reframed everything for us: 63% of people doing vibe coding — describing what they want in plain language and letting AI write it — have zero programming background.
+And here is the number that reframed everything for us: 63% of people doing vibe coding — describing what they want in plain language and letting AI write it — have zero programming background.
 They never learned to code.
 They learned to describe.
-That's a different skill entirely, and we're still working out its implications.
+That is a different skill entirely, and we are still working out its implications.

-Pull back from the headline exits and you see the broader phenomenon.
+Pull back from the headline exits and you see the broader phenomenon — the one you are part of.

 29.8 million solopreneurs in the United States. $1.7 trillion in combined annual revenue.
 Larger than Australia's GDP.
 Built without corporate structures, middle management, or quarterly earnings calls.

-64% of them say their business wouldn't have grown without AI.
+64% of them say their business would not have grown without AI.
 Self-reported, so the real number is probably higher — people undercount the water they swim in.

-Here's what changed.
+Here is the inversion you have likely noticed in your own work.
 For the entire history of business, the bottleneck was building.
 You needed engineers, factories, distribution networks.
-If you couldn't make the thing, nothing else mattered.
+If you could not make the thing, nothing else mattered.

 AI inverted that.